andrewhead/StackSkim/notes/eval/eval46.md

 Precision 77.52%, Recall 13.93%

+##### Corrections

+While inspecting the data, we noticed that there was a different number of true positives reported for precision and recall.
+We discovered that our detection algorithm found some regions twice (by looking at the same region from different levels of nesting in the HTML).
+We then adjusted the precision and recall manually (see `eval/e46/followup.txt` and `eval/e46/notes.txt`) by subtracting out the examples that were detected more than once:

+Precision 70.45%, Recall 13.93%

 ##### Errata

 May have accidentally run some sites multiple times through the detector and skipped over others while trying to force the browser to skip loading some slow-to-load resources for some pages.